hanshuebner/netzhansa/content/post/vintage-computing-retreat/index.md

 {{< youtube "98NaJ8ss4sY?t=90" >}}

-So keep me busy and entertained for the week, my plan was to get some of the many tape drives that are in the museum to actually work:
+To keep me busy and entertained for the week, my plan was to get some of the many tape drives that are in the museum to actually work:

 {{< thumbnail "hp7978.jpg" >}}